spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/using_datamodels.rst

 The following illustrates common operations with the datamodels.
-This is most relevant for interactive use with a loaded datamodel or if one is writing scripts or propgrams to view and manipulate these data models.
+This is most relevant for interactive use with a loaded datamodel or if one is writing scripts or programs to view and manipulate these data models.
 Developing new datamodels is a different topic and may be covered in the future.
 For the most part, it involves defining what the schema for such a model must be and what modifications